heiko-haeusser/distance-measurement-rpi/README.md

 ## Conclusion

 The whole week and the final project were challenging, but doable. <br /><br />
-Many thanks to our linux coach Alexander Nassian, who did great classes and gave a very deep insight in Linux and Bash.<br /><br />
+Many thanks to our Linux coach Alexander Nassian, who did great classes and gave a very deep insight in Linux and Bash.<br /><br />
 The development of project was a lot of fun and very interesting, especially the little hickups when the project grew up.<br />
 One interesting finding was in the final test it pointed out that the kernel module could not be built because of missing dependencies. <br />
 Here is how I solved it: Upgrade of the kernel and install of the headers<br />